An analytic Approach to Turaev's Shadow Invariant: Outlook and Conclusions

 \item[(2)] In a recent paper, cf. \cite{BlTh4}, Blau and Thompson study the partition function of Chern-Simons models on 3-manifolds $M$ which are the total spaces of arbitrary $S^1$-bundles (and not only trivial $S^1$-bundles as in \cite{BlTh1,BlTh2,BlTh3}).
 Similarly, one can ask whether the results of the present paper can be generalized to Chern-Simons models on arbitrary $S^1$-bundles.

-\item[(3)] One can exploit the torus gauge approach for gaining a better understanding of Witten's surgery operations from a path integral point of view, cf. point (c) in the list in Subsec. \ref{subsec7.1} above.
+\item[(3)] The torus gauge approach will probably be useful for gaining a better understanding of Witten's surgery operations from a path integral point of view, cf. point (c) in the list in Subsec. \ref{subsec7.1} above.

 \item[(4)] It should be possible to obtain a rigorous realization of the full integral expression on the right-hand side of Eq. \eqref{eq_WLO_end} using results/techniques from white noise analysis, cf. \cite{Ha6}.
 However, since this treatment based on white noise analysis is rather technical it is natural to look for alternative approaches for making rigorous sense of the right-hand side of Eq. \eqref{eq_WLO_end}.
 For example, one can study approaches which involve a suitable discretization of the base manifold $M = \Sigma \times S^1$.
 For every fixed triangulation $K$ of $\Sigma$ and every fixed triangulation of $S^1$ there is a discrete analogue of the torus gauge fixing procedure and it should be possible to ``discretize'' the computations in Secs. \ref{sec5} and \ref{sec6} of the present paper in such a way that the shadow invariant is recovered within this discretized setting (possibly after taking a suitable continuum limit).
-Such an approach is currently studied in \cite{Ha7}.
-We remark that in order to carry out the aforementioned ``discretization'' successfully, it will probably be necessary to use ideas and constructions from \cite{Ad1,Ad2} like ``field doubling''\footnote{involving the dual $\hat{K}$ of $K$} and the discrete Hodge star operator introduced in Sec.
-2 in \cite{Ad2} (see \cite{Ha7} for more details). \end{itemize}
+Such an approach is currently studied in \cite{Ha7a,Ha7b}. \end{itemize}